ajpierce/docker-ib-gateway/README.md

 ## Usage

-    docker pull clifton/ib-gateway
-    docker run -e VNC_PASSWORD=mypass -p 5900:5900 -p 4003:4003 -d clifton/ib-gateway
+    docker-compose build; docker-compose up

 At this point, you should be able to connect with VNC and log in to the gateway.
-Once logged in, port 4003 will be open for you to make API calls against.
+Once logged in, port 4001 will be open for you to make API calls against.

-## Contributing

-Send a pull request!